A Biography of the Doctor

 When the Doctor and Jo return to the UNIT lab, they encounter their earlier selves, as the earlier Doctor fiddles with his dematerialisation circuit.

 The Doctor and Jo are working late when an intruder breaks into the lab to steal some of the Doctor's equipment.
 The intruder, Tuala, takes the circuits she is after and kidnaps Jo.
-The Doctor is unable to rescue Jo, but does discover that Tuala and her uncle Krashen come from the future he had recently destroyed (Day of the Daleks).
+The Doctor is unable to rescue Jo but does discover that Tuala and her uncle Krashen come from the future he had recently destroyed (Day of the Daleks).
 They have been changing history, keeping people alive in return for vast sums of money.
 The Doctor realises that the paradoxes Krashen has been creating must be stopped.
-He eventually tracks down Krashen and tries to reason with him.
-However, Krashen activates his time machine and sends them back to a time where Jo and Tuala could easily meet themselves.
+He eventually tracks him and tries to reason with him.
+Krashen activates his time machine and sends them back to a time where Jo and Tuala could easily meet themselves.
 The Doctor finishes tinkering with the device just in time.
-Krashen and Tuala are removed from existence, and those they had saved disappear.
+Krashen and Tuala are removed from existence and those they had saved disappear.

 Jo arrives at UNIT to meet Mike Yates for a trip to the cinema.
 Being early, she visits the Doctor's laboratory.
 The Doctor claims that he has repaired the TARDIS and offers to take Jo on a trip, claiming that they will be able to return instantly.